Find a school by entering your ZIP further down this page or simply keep reading.

 What Students Learn in Cosmetology High Schools

-If you want to enrol in a cosmetology high school, search “cosmetology schools near me” to find one that’s easy to go to.
+If you want to enroll in a cosmetology high school, search “cosmetology schools near me” to find one that’s easy to go to.
 As soon as you begin, you’ll notice that you learn the topics that every cosmetology student learns.
 This includes general information on:

 -